oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.

-**URL**
+**More Information**

 https://github.com/ncbi/ncbi-vdb

 **Available Versions**::

+    2.10.9-gompi-2020b
     2.9.3-foss-2018b
-    2.10.9-gompi-2020b

 ncdf4